tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

 applyTo: '**'
 ---

-# Project Development Instructions
+# 📱 Project Development Instructions

 ## 1. Core Architecture & Technologies

 - **Project Structure:**
-  - Use Clean Architecture: separate `presentation`, `domain`, and data layers.
+  - Use Clean Architecture: separate `presentation`, `domain`, and `data` layers.
   - Organize folders: `lib`, `assets`, `test`, etc.
   - Each **Controller** must be placed in its own folder.
-    - Example: lib/presentation/controller/profile/
+    - Example: `lib/presentation/controller/profile/`
     - The folder may contain both the controller and its binding file.
     - If a controller is created as a sub-controller of another, it must reside in the same folder as the main controller.